Benjamin Libet: Tributes

 Robert W. Doty, professor of Neurobiology and Anatomy at the University of Rochester:

 Benjamin Libet's discoveries are of extraordinary interest.
 His is almost the only approach yet to yield any credible evidence of how conscious awareness is produced by the brain.
 Libet's work is unique, and speaks to questions asked by all humankind.

 Susan J. Blackmore, visiting lecturer at the University of the West of England, Bristol:

 Many philosophers and scientists have argued that free will is an illusion.
 Unlike all of them, Benjamin Libet found a way to test it.

 In popular culture

 Libet and his research into the delay is referenced several times in song titles by musical artist the Caretaker, who was influenced by some of his work.
 The 2011 album An Empty Bliss Beyond This World contains a song called "Libet's Delay", which went on to be one of the more popular tracks from it.
 The Caretaker's final release, Everywhere at the End of Time, contains the songs "Back There Benjamin," (Referring to his first name) "Libet's All Joyful Camaraderie" and "Libet Delay", with the latter being a far more twisted, distorted version of the original "Libet's Delay".
-Also, the 2019 extra album Everywhere, an Empty Bliss includes a track named "Benjamin Beyond Bliss".
+The 2019 extra album Everywhere, an Empty Bliss also includes a track named "Benjamin Beyond Bliss".